xuyao-hu/xuyao-hu.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
 description: Here is a complete list of my publications.
-All of my publications can be found on my [InspireHeP profile](https://inspirehep.net/authors/1776885?ui-citation-summary=true)
+All of my publications can be found on my <a href='https://inspirehep.net/authors/1776885?ui-citation-summary=true'>InspireHEP profile</a>
 years: [2023,2022, 2017, 2016]
 # years: [2022, 2017, 2016, 1967, 1956, 1950, 1935, 1905]
 nav: true